 Once we had him asleep under anesthesia and could get two occluding clamps on the proximal and distal ends of the severed artery we could proceed at a more relaxed pace.
 I discovered he had been stabbed with a fixed-blade broad-head arrow, well known to local deer hunters.
 The external wound was quite scary, once we had time to fully inspect the injury.
 We repaired the artery and re-established blood flow to his brain within thirty minutes.
 We waited to see if he had any significant brain damage, and fortunately within an hour or two after awakening from the anesthetic, he was talking coherently and his cognition was excellent.

 The following morning on rounds Jim was willing to discuss the details leading up to the argument while explaining to me what had happened.
 We both agreed it was a miracle of God we were able to have a conversation that morning.
 Then I asked him a key question, “Jim, if you had bled to death yesterday in that yard, where would you be this morning?”
 “I guess I would be in hell, considering the life I have been living,” he slowly confessed.
 “Jim, would you like to ask God to save you from hell and make you a new man?”
 I asked.
 “Yes sir, I sure would,” he quickly replied.
 I opened my pocket Bible, and showed him the scriptures which explain Biblical salvation, and how one asks for and receives the free gift of salvation from Christ.
 Jim received the gift from his Savior that morning, and I believe there was a great celebration in heaven.
-I know there was a celebration with tears of joy in that hospital room that morning.
+I know there was a celebration with tears of joy in his hospital room that morning.